This article explains how to plug a flat car tire.

 - I’ll do a quick visual check of the tire each time before I drive to see it’s not low air.

 - I understood my tire repair options and risks.

-On the other hand, if this were my wife’s minivan, I’d have the tire patched and plugged by professional because she will blissfully drive so long as the engine starts.
+On the other hand, if this were my wife’s minivan I’d have the tire patched and plugged by professional because she will blissfully drive as long as the engine starts.
 It’s not that she doesn’t care, she just isn’t “tuned in” to mechanical issues.
-More than once I’ve driven the minivan with her, and asked “How long has it been making that noise?” (squeaky break pads) or “Why didn’t you tell me about that vibration when braking?” (warped rotor) or “Do you notice it’s not tracking straight?” (wheels out of alignment).
+More than once I’ve driven the minivan with her and asked “How long has it been making that noise?” (squeaky break pads) or “Why didn’t you tell me about that vibration when braking?” (warped rotor) or “Do you notice it’s not tracking straight?” (wheels out of alignment).
 Her response is invariably “I don’t know” or “What are you talking about?”.
-Sigh.

-Plugging a tire is simple, quick and I’ve had excellent experiences with tire plugs on the handful of occasions that I’ve run over a nail or screw, with the plug lasting the life of the tire.
-I bought a Victor Tire Repair Kit for about $6 at Advance Auto Parts as shown here.
+Plugging a car tire is simple, quick and I’ve had excellent experiences with tire plugs on the handful of occasions that I’ve run over a nail or screw, with the plug lasting the life of the tire.
+I bought a Victor Tire Repair Kit for about $6 at auto parts as shown here.

 The metal object is pulled out with sturdy pair of needle nose pliers.
 It took several attempts to get a grip and pull it out, little by little.

 Wow!
 How long is this thing?!
-The puncture was caused by a metal tube over 3 inches long!
+The car tire puncture was caused by a metal tube over 3 inches long!

 Thanks for reading,